-9.1 What types of NATRELLE® Saline-Filled Breast Implants are available from Allergan?
+8.1 Types of NATRELLE® Saline-Filled Breast Implants Available from Allergan

-NATRELLE® saline-filled breast implants come in a variety of profiles and sizes.
-All have a self-sealing (diaphragm) valve that is used for filling the device.
+NATRELLE® saline-Filled Breast Implants come in a variety of shapes and sizes.
+All implants have a self-sealing (diaphragm) valve that is used for filling the device.
 Depending on the style, the filling valve may be located on the front (anterior) or the back (posterior) of the implant.
 Your surgeon will discuss with you the implant design that will best help you achieve the result that is right for you.